CFSS-MACSS/0-reworked-site/content/assignments/3-wrangle-data/index.md

 Excellent: Finished all components of the assignment correctly and used efficient code to complete the exercises.
 Code is well-documented (both self-documented and with additional comments as necessary).
-Graphs and tables are properly choosen and labeled.
+Graphs and tables are properly chosen and labeled.
 Use multiple commits to back up and show a progression in the work.
 Analysis and interpretation of results are clear and easy to follow.